Has it Come to This?

 Such was the filtering process by which the rebellious noise of mid-1970s New York oozed into the nearby suburbs.
 Within a year or two the rockers, who had fractured off from the disco boys around the time of Saturday Night Fever, had themselves split into what became the classic rock camp and a group ever in search of something new.

 The seasons keep turning, though, and we’ve reached the point where the great nostalgia machine has discovered the least nostalgic genre ever.
-Yes, ladies and gentleman, the time has come to redeem punk rock.
+Yes, ladies and gentlemen, the time has come to redeem punk rock.
 And the machinery dedicated to the task is to be none other than the antithesis of punk, the quasi-establishment (rock music division) Rolling Stone.

 Lester Bangs must be doing serious RPMs in the great beyond.